tcltk/tcl/doc/markdown/msgcat.md

 [::msgcat::mcutil]{.cmd} [getpreferences]{.sub} [locale]{.arg}
-: Return the preferences list of the given locale as described in the section **LOCALE SPECIFICATION**.
+: Return the preferences list of the given locale as described in the section [Locale specification].
 An example is the composition of a preference list for the bilingual region "Biel/Bienne" as a concatenation of swiss german and swiss french:

     ```
     % concat [lrange [msgcat::mcutil getpreferences fr_CH] 0 end-1] [msgcat::mcutil getpreferences de_CH]